Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 Watch Face Push is an API on Wear OS that allows the developer to add, update, or remove watch faces directly.
 It isn't needed for standard watch face development.

 Watch faces used with Watch Face Push must be written using the Watch Face Format.
-This can include watch faces designed using Watch Face Studio or any other tool that produces watch faces that use the Watch Face Format.
+This can include watch faces designed using Watch Face Designer, Watch Face Studio, or any other tool that produces watch faces that use the Watch Face Format.

-While the Watch Face Push API can potentially be used in a number of ways, the following table should be used as a guide for the main use cases:
+While the Watch Face Push API can potentially be used in a number of ways, the following table guides you through the main use cases:

 Use case | Recommended solution | Complexity |